superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation.md

 ```

-For the model side of things, we will be using the transformer library from Huggingface.
-Our model of choice will be the new lightweight champion from Microsoft, phi-1.5, which comes with remarkable performance at only 1.7B parameters in size.
+On the model side, we'll use Hugging Face's Transformers library.
+We will use Microsoft's lightweight phi-1.5, which performs remarkably well despite being only 1.7B parameters in size.

 ```python